CShigaki/desafio-upx/README.md

 ```

 # Usage
-After installing everything just cd into the project's folder and start install the modules by typing:
+After installing everything just cd into the project's folder and start installing the modules by typing:
 ```shell
 npm install
 ```